akshaytrikha/akshaytrikha.github.io/_posts/2024-02-08-material-property-prediction-1.markdown

 **3. Tanh**

 This layer is really straightforward.
 We need a nonlinear activiation function to learn nonlinear functions.
 So the `forward()` method is just using calling the tanh function like so `self.Y = np.tanh(X)`.
-Then for `backward()` we want to differentiate the function and lucky for us someone's already done that for us and it's $(1 - Y)^2 \times dY$.
+Then for `backward()` we want to differentiate the function and lucky for us someone has already found it to be $1 - tanh^2$.
+We stored the output of `forward()` as `self.Y` which we can reuse in our backward to express the derivative as $1 - Y^2$.
+Then to propagate the gradient that was given to us from the previous layer we have $(1 - Y^2) \times dY$.

 ```Python
 class Tanh(Module):